green-coding-solutions/documentation/content/en/docs/measuring/usage-scenario.md

 Every note will then be consumed and can be retrieved through the API.

-Please be aware that the timestamps of the note do not have have to be identical with any command or action of the container.
+Please be aware that the timestamps of the note do not have to be identical with any command or action of the container.
 If the timestamp however does not fall into the time window of your measurement run it will not be displayed in the frontend.